Getting vaccinated for COVID-19 in South Australia. Find COVID-19 vaccine information and resources for South Australians.

 You can have someone attend your vaccination appointment for support, including a support worker, family member, carer or friend.

-The vaccine will be administered by a doctor, nurse, pharmacist or other health care worker depending on the phase of the rollout that you are in.
+The vaccine will be administered by a doctor, nurse, pharmacist or other health care worker.

 You will need to bring proof of your eligibility to your appointment, such as: